jlleongarcia/jlleongarcia/content/blog/tinkering_travel_setup.md

 <!-- https://www.youtube.com/shorts/ox3IsWH-o7g -->

-No wonder why this is one of my favourite technologies to use app reliably!
+No wonder why Container is one of my favourite technologies to use for app reliability!